huggingface/transformers/docs/source/en/add_new_model.md

 the Hub.
 This can be particularly interesting for groups that are using `transformers` as a backbone for their project, but don't have the bandwidth to contribute the model to transformers directly.

-In case the model is very succesful, then we'll very likely end up integrating it in `transformers` at the end - as this provides better documentation, CI, maintenance, and optimizations - but this remains a great way to make your model accessible day-0 with minimal friction.
+In case the model is very successful, then we'll very likely end up integrating it in `transformers` at the end - as this provides better documentation, CI, maintenance, and optimizations - but this remains a great way to make your model accessible day-0 with minimal friction.

+This guide is a great starting point for a Hub-first release: [Custom models](./custom_models)